APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

-Four Vincents--three wives and a young bachelor--came to the colony in 1765 from Halifax via St.-Domingue, today's Haiti, and settled not on Bayou Teche but at Cabanocé/St.-Jacques on the river where 20 Acadians from Georgia had settled the year before:
+Four Vincents--three wives and a young bachelor--came to the colony from Halifax via Cap-Française, French St.-Domingue, in 1765, but they did not go to Bayou Teche.
+They settled, instead, at Cabanocé/St.-Jacques on the river where 20 Acadians from Georgia had settled the year before:

 Anne-Marie, age 52, daughter of Michel Vincent of Pigiguit, came with husband Honoré Duhon, age 49, and three children, ages 20, 18, and 16.